 On May 31, 2018 the president signed an executive order modifying the application of these restrictions.
-The order provided that as of June 1, 2018, tariffs will no longer be suspended for steel or aluminum imports from exico, Canada, or the European Union.
+The order provided that as of June 1, 2018, tariffs will no longer be suspended for steel imports from Brazil, Mexico, Canada, the Republic of Korea or the European Union, see related state act.

 On August 29, 2018 President Trump signed a proclamation setting out procedures for granting exemptions from these tariffs.
 It provides in part that the secretary of commerce may "provide relief from the quantitative limitations ... in limited circumstances."